feats-ai/feats/README.md

 ```

 The calibration script will save the calibration file in the [`src/feats/calibration`](src/feats/calibration) folder.
 You can then choose this calibration file in the [`predict_config.yaml`](src/feats/src/predict/predict_config.yaml) file to improve the predictions.

+<b>Update:</b> With the new FEATS model released, the calibration step is no longer necessary.
+The model is now compatible across multiple GelSight Mini sensors, and the calibration file is not required for inference.
+You can simply run the demo script without any calibration.

 <!-- License -->